parikshaverma/git-demo/README.md

 # git-demo
-this is demo for Git and Github class
+This is Demo for Git & Github class.